abai118/facebook-django/README.md

 # facebook-django

 ## Description
-in this we have created facebook app clone which is having the following designs
+In this we have created facebook app clone which is having the following designs

-you can view this app in the link [facebookCloneapp-django](https://facebook-django-akhil.herokuapp.com/)
+You can view this app in the link [facebookCloneapp-django](https://facebook-django-akhil.herokuapp.com/)

-to view the code for github tou can view in this [github link](https://github.com/abai118/facebook-django)
+To view the code for github tou can view in this [github link](https://github.com/abai118/facebook-django)

+User Stories, User Persona and Database Schema Design are given below

-### user stories
+### User Stories

 As a user Facebook clone app have following features:
 - As a logged in user, i should be able to create a post.